Transfer Admission - FAQs

-A. As a general rule, college-level courses that were taken at an accredited institution that you received a grade of C or better may be transferrable.
-We will accept a maximum of 68 credits from other accredited institutions.
+A. As a general rule, college-level courses that were taken at an accredited institution that you received a grade of C or better may be transferable.
 Once you apply to transfer to Saint Mary's, an official transfer credit evaluation will take place.
 Click here for more information about our credit transfer policy.
 You can also request a preliminary credit evaluation of your college credits prior to applying to Saint Mary’s by sending us your college transcript(s).

 A. We encourage you to take courses that will fulfill general education requirements at Saint Mary's.
-You can fulfill some of our gen. ed. requirements through English, foreign language, social sciences and humanities, lab sciences, religious studies and theology, fine arts, and mathematics courses.
+You can fulfill some of our general education requirements through English, foreign language, social sciences and humanities, lab sciences, religious studies and theology, fine arts and mathematics courses.

 - Foreign Language: Credits earned in an introductory level language course will transfer only if the language is different from the language studied in high school.
 Credits earned in courses beyond the introductory level will transfer if it is the same language studied in high school.